Multiscale Graph Comparison via the Embedded Laplacian Discrepancy: The Embedded Laplacian Discrepancy (ELD)

-We now formally introduce the ELD.
-Let $\mathcal{G}$ denote the space of all simple, undirected, weighted graphs with finite numbers of vertices.
+Let $\mathcal{G}$ denote the space of all simple, undirected, weighted, connected graphs with finite numbers of vertices and simple spectrums.
 Our goal is to construct a mapping $\rho: \mathcal{G} \times \mathcal{G} \to \mathbb{R}^+_0$ that quantifies the structural similarity/dissimilarity between two graphs.

-We will do so by first using the Laplacian embedding to transform the two graphs into two sets of points in a \emph{common} $k$-dimensional Euclidean space.
-We will then compute a sliced Wasserstein distance that only slices along the $k$ canonical Euclidean axes.
+We will do so via the following recipe.
+1. Compute the top $k$ Laplacian eigenvectors of the two graphs under comparison.
+2. Use the entries of the $k$ Laplacian eigenvectors as well as their flipped counterpart (for symmetrization) to represent the nodes of the two graphs as two point clouds in a common $k$-dimensional Euclidean space.
+3. Compute the 1-dimensional Wasserstein distance of the point clouds along each of the $k$ canonical Euclidean axes and average them.

+We setup some notation here.
+Given the $r$th eigenvector $\mathbf{v}^G_r$ of a graph $G$ with $n$ nodes, we associate with it a one-dimensional empirical measure where $\delta$ is the Dirac measure and $\lambda_r^G$ is the $r$th eigenvalue.
+Note that the negative of the eigenvector is also included to symmetrize the embedding.
+In section 4, we show that this leads to embeddings that are invariant to sign-flips of eigenvectors.
+Notationally, we will use both $\mu$ and $\nu$ below to denote the empirical measures associated with the eigenvectors of different graphs, with $\nu$ defined analogously to $\mu$.